 2.8 Terminal emoluments

-In case of international organisations or foreign partners, the eligible costs are the so-called “terminal emoluments”, i.e. a permanent percent of remuneration costs deducted in order to cover the unpredicted costs, charged to the head office, paid at the contract termination as well as other benefits for coverage of statutory liabilities and entitlements in the scope of remuneration.
-These costs are eligible on the basis of bookkeeping.
+In accordance with the position of the European Commission, in case of international organisations or foreign partners, as ineligible are deemed costs of the so-called “terminal emoluments”, i.e. a permanent percent of remuneration costs deducted in order to cover the unpredicted costs, charged to the head office, paid at the contract termination as well as other benefits for coverage of statutory liabilities and entitlements in the scope of remuneration.

 2.9 Expenditures in foreign currencies